 Here’s what board members and CEOs really need to understand:

-1. Fundraising is not about making a “pitch” to a donor.
+Fundraising is not about making a “pitch” to a donor.

 This means that: when you are not so focused on the gift and the ask, you are far more successful.

-Success doesn’t happen overnight.
+Another major point for board members and CEOs to understand is that success doesn’t happen overnight.
 You have to build a trusting relationship with the donor.
 They have to know you and like you – and trust you.

 This means that: you can’t expect a fundraiser to come in out of the blue and immediately work miracles.
 They have to have something to work with.

-3. Investing in fundraising makes money for you.
+Investing in fundraising makes money for you.
 It’s a profit center, not a cost center.

-Fundraising costs are NOT a black hole into which you pour money.
+It’s so important to understand that fundraising costs are NOT a black hole into which you pour money.

-Instead, every dollar you spend in fundraising actually pays for itself – and brings in a multiple dollar return on your investment.
+Instead, every dollar you spend in fundraising actually pays for itself – and brings in a multiple-dollar return on your investment.

 The return on individual donor fundraising is much higher, only costing five -10 cents on each dollar raised.

-5. Everyone in the organization can help in major gift fundraising, without having to ask.
+Everyone in the organization can help in major gift fundraising, without having to ask.

-When fundraising is celebrated as an important and mission-centric activity, such that everyone embraces it – that’s when organization are MOST successful and raise the most money.
+When fundraising is celebrated as an important and mission-centric activity, such that everyone embraces it – that’s when organizations are most successful and raise the most money.

-This means that: When the whole organization embraces and supports fund development, much more revenue flows into help expand your mission.
+This means that: When the whole organization embraces and supports fund development, much more revenue flows in to help expand your mission.